Your 2026 Guide to Charismatic Leadership

 Pros and cons of charismatic leadership

-Like other leadership styles, charismatic leadership has its share of pros and cons—and you may find yourself balancing the need to foster strong relationships with your team and the risk of emotionally manipulating them.
+Like other leadership styles, charismatic leadership has its share of pros and cons, and you may find yourself balancing the need to foster strong relationships with your team and the risk of influencing emotions in ways that call for thoughtful leadership.
 When you implement a charismatic leadership style, your employees may feel emotionally fulfilled by their work and report greater job satisfaction.

-• They know what's expected of them at work.
+• Knowing what's expected of them at work

-• They see the big picture, which can help them persevere when faced with challenges.
+• Seeing the big picture, which can help them persevere when faced with challenges

-• They benefit from the sense of community and collaboration.
+• Gaining a sense of community and collaboration

-Sometimes, charismatic leaders may focus on their ability to influence employees and, as a result, become distracted from their day-to-day responsibilities.
-When this happens, you may need to pay more attention to concerns the team raises or expect them to meet unrealistic deadlines.
+Sometimes, charismatic leaders may focus on influencing employees and, as a result, become distracted from their day-to-day responsibilities.
+When this happens, you may need to pay more attention to the team’s concerns or recognize when you expect them to meet unrealistic deadlines.
 Over time, this can damage your employees' perception of you, especially if you make decisions they see as controversial.
-Additional cons of charismatic leadership include the following:
+Additional cons of charismatic leadership can include:

-• Team members may struggle with emotional fatigue and a feeling of burnout.
+• Team members may experience emotional fatigue and burnout.

-• Team members may rely on you so much that work slows.
+• Certain team members may rely on you so much that work slows down.

-• Team members may react negatively if they see you behaving in a self-serving way.
+• Your team may react negatively if they believe you’re behaving in a self-serving manner.

 Read more: Leadership Styles: What They Are and Why They Matter